Rising of the Shield Hero

 Raphtalia is a sickly slave girl who is also at the lowest point of life, waiting for illness to claim her life.
 Naofumi pushes her to live and fight for him.
 She slowly gets stronger, finding purpose and hope.
 It's the story of Naofumi and Raphtalia which I really loved and most remember this anime for.
 It's an endearing story and a great way to develop the relationship and characters.
 At some point I realized Raphtalia was no longer doing much in the anime, having become "another character" later on.

 Naofumi has various adventures, using his abilities and wits to actually help the people of the world, not just act as a demi god like the other Heroes.
 I enjoyed these parts sprinkled throughout the show, between the Heroes fighting waves, and other character related stories.
-But that leads into the bigger plot detailing what the waves of monsters are, who the Heroes are, and why they fight.
-The more the show gets into the details the less I find myself interested.
-My gut feeling is that this stuff will turn into a dumb overarching plot I won't like, but Rising of the Shield Hero is thankfully more than that.
-While the beginning with Raphtalia is by far the best character driven side story, other side stories are good too.
-It's like a hamburger where everything is great except the actual meat.
-It seems like that misses the point, but when you're actually eating it you find it's not so bad.
+That leads into the bigger plot detailing what the waves of monsters are, who the Heroes are, and why they fight.
+I'm not sure if I'd consider it a feature, but the anime goes in very strange directions as it goes.
+Like fighting a giant turtle that will kill just about everyone.

 Screen Caps: >